alonsoveliz1/Layton/README.md

 Powered by Tauri, Layton captures packets using pcap, extracts flow features mimicking **CIC-FlowMeter**, and uses two trained **XGBoost models** (exported to ONNX) for flow classification.
 The first model distinguish between **benign or malicious** and the second one between 9 attack categories — all in one lightweight pipeline.

+It's a project I will keep working on for sure.
+Mostly for fun, but, who knows, maybe someday it really turns into something usefull!.
+Even if it's not realiable yet, building Layton helped me exploring some cool technologies that weren't really seen in the Degree I coursed.

+This is Layton's UI, built inspired by existing SIEM tools:
 <img width="1387" height="902" alt="FuncionamientoLayton" src="https://github.com/user-attachments/assets/2e756fe8-1a62-45d4-9807-418199ba483c" />

 ---